-One of the things that many home gardener use netting for is frost protection (but not insect control) but there is increasing use of fine netting in Europe that we can learn from here in our home gardens
+One of the things that many home gardeners use netting for is frost protection (but not insect control) but there is increasing use of fine netting in Europe that we can learn from here in our home gardens.

 Organic fruit growers have been using fine mesh netting (white in color) for hail protection as well as codling moth protection.
 For the record, the mesh size on this product is .12″ by .29″ (very fine so insects can’t get through but air and light can)